liboso/tonebnb/README.md

-# ToneBnB
+# ToneBnb
 This is a project I completed during the Insight Data Engineering program (Silicon Valley, Fall 2019).
 Visit dataharbor.club to see it in action.

-This project aims at providing the historic safety related information of locations and adjusted rating scores of airbnb listings to travellers，so they can make fast, informed booking.
+This projet built a data pipeline ingesting  history incidents/complain information and airbnb listing & review data, visualized the resuls through flask on Google map, so the user can book informed.

 The background is a heatmap generated from aggregated data of a specific city's public incidents and complains datasets.
 It presents the safety related information of a location.
 In this project, it's called "The Tone of a Location".
-The Airbnb listings' color is based on the adjusted review score.
+The Airbnb listings' color is based on the adjusted rating & review score.
 The brighter the color is, the higher the score; It's called "The Tone of a House".
 When a listing is clicked, all incidents happened around within a specific time window and scope will display.
 ![Image description](docs/overall.png)
 ![Image description](docs/happened_arround.png)